 It’s important to align expectations and make sure you are using your budget on integrations that will deliver results.
 The best way to do this is by calculating expected results according to rates you can offer to the podcasters.
 The key criteria you should pay attention to is your desired CPM (cost per mille) and your ideal CPL (cost per lead) for your campaign budget.
 It is also a good idea to consider your landing page conversion rates, to make sure your campaign goals are realistic.
 (See below for some tips for optimizing your landing page for best results.)

 Once you’ve set out these budget parameters, it’s easier to keep track of which partnerships will help you achieve your KPIs.
-You can use our podcast advertising planner to keep track of these budget requirements and make sure you don’t get distracted by over-the-top podcasts that won’t deliver the results you are looking for.
+You can use a podcast advertising planner to keep track of these budget requirements and make sure you don’t get distracted by over-the-top podcasts that won’t deliver the results you are looking for.
 Keep in mind, there are a variety of factors that will affect the rate of a podcast including the downloads per episode, number of episodes, ad placement, ad length, and maybe even the date you are expecting the video to go live - if you are a brand looking to sponsor a sports-focused podcast around the Super Bowl, this may affect the partnership price.

 After listing your ideal channels and deciding on your campaign goals, the negotiation process begins.
 Negotiating is a tricky business, so it's important to have all the information - both your KPIs and what they can offer - downloads per episode, number of episodes, expected impressions, and of course, the price.
-Download our podcast advertising planner to arrange all of this data and work out which of the options will make the most sense for your campaign.

 Once you have the podcast’s offering sorted, you have a clearer understanding of the expected results that are possible to achieve - the expected CPM for each partnership.
-Our podcast advertising planner will calculate all of this for you so you can easily see which podcasts are most likely to hit your campaign goals.

 If there’s a podcast you think would align perfectly with your product/service, but the numbers aren’t quite lining up for you, feel free to negotiate.
 When it comes to podcasters, there’s a little bit of wiggle room - there’s an option to offer different types of advertisements such as host-read and dynamic insertion, as well as the option to place an ad on back catalog podcast episodes.